johans-work/berserk/README.md

 (draft)

-# Intro
+# Berserk

-Berserk is a universal ergonomic keyboard layout for programmable keyboards that offers a sensible default for anything from split and 40% and up.
-Get a running start with berserk, or take from it what works for you.
+A universal ergonomic keyboard layout for programmable keyboards that offers a sensible default for anything from split and 40% and up.
+Get a running start or just take whatever works for you.

 Most programmable keyboards don't come with layout instructions, and though solving puzzles are fun, this can obstruct your real work.